 Process Monitor is an excellent troubleshooting tool from Windows Sysinternals that displays the files and registry keys that applications access in real-time.
-The results can be saved to a log file, which you can send it to an expert for analyzing a problem and troubleshooting it.
+The results can be saved to a log file, which you can send to an expert for analyzing a problem and troubleshooting it.

 This article tells you how to use Process Monitor to capture registry and file system accesses by applications.
 You can also save the events to a log file for further analysis.

 Scenario: Let’s assume you’re unable to write to the HOSTS file successfully in Windows, and want to know what’s happening under the hood.
 Every step in the following article revolves around this sample scenario.

 Step 1: Running Process Monitor & Configuring Filters